-There are different types of cacao ceremonies, but in Yosi Ocha, we only perform those of the Shipibo Meraya tradition, the way they were performed by Maestro Heberto’s grandfather.
+There are different types of cacao ceremonies, but in Yosi Ocha, we only perform those of the Shipibo Meraya tradition, the way they were done by Maestro Heberto’s grandfather.
 The origin of these ceremonies goes back to a Meraya ancestor who had a cacao plantation and a great connection with plants, especially with cacao, even before becoming Meraya.
-He felt a strong connection between mind and heart during cacao ceremonies, and he also believed the energy of cacao was the key to improving relations among the people in general, and between humans and animals.
-Through cacao ceremonies, he discovered that we come to the world 100% charged with energy and connected to the elements of earth, over the years, these connections get damaged and our life force begins to wear out.
+He felt a strong connection between his mind and his heart during those cacao ceremonies, and he also believed the energy of this plant was the key to improving relations among people in general, and between humans and animals.
+Through cacao ceremonies, he discovered that we come to the world charged 100% with energy and connected to all the elements of Mother Earth, but over the years, these connections get damaged and our life force begins to wear out.

 It is said he was a very lucky man, who lived a happy life with his wife and seven children until a strange curse fell on his family.
-His children were dying one by one, and then his wife also passed away.
+His children were dying one by one, and in the end, his wife also passed away.
 He was so desperate that he decided to take his own life since he thought that death would come for him anyway.
-He prepared poison and also a cup of chocolate, he wanted to smell its scent for the last time as say goodbye to his cocoa plantations that had given him so much pleasure throughout life.
-As soon as he took the first sip of cacao, he felt its energy and heard a voice telling him to look for it so that it could show him the right path.
-As he drank more, he went into a trance and received more information until he reached the depths of his heart and felt great love for life and the need to serve.
-That day his life changed completely, he decided to become a curandero (traditional healer) and he started dieting different plant medicines until he became a Meraya.
+He prepared a cup of poison and also a cup of chocolate, as he wanted to smell its aroma one last time before saying goodbye to his cocoa plantations that had given him so much pleasure throughout his life.
+As soon as he took the first sip of cacao, he felt its energy and heard a voice telling him to keep drinking so that it could show him the right path.
+As he drank more, he entered into a trance and information started flowing until he was able to reach the depths of his heart and feel great love for life and the need to serve.

-The spirit of cacao helps us let go of the pain linked to the losses we suffered in life, it redirects love towards oneself, love towards the plants and love towards nature in general.
-Cacao also teaches us that when people live with their minds and hearts disconnected, they go against nature and against Mother Earth, giving rise to ecological disasters.
+The spirit of cacao can help us let go of the pain caused by the many losses we suffered in the past – it redirects love toward oneself, the plants, and nature in general.
+It teaches us that when the minds and hearts of people are disconnected, they go against nature and Mother Earth, giving rise to ecological disasters.
 The spirit of cacao is love in its purest form, it is the spirit of affection and peace.
-Through the spirit of cocoa, our soul can forgive those who have harmed us and we ourselves can be forgiven.
-Cocoa gives strength and light to our aura.
+Through the spirit of cacao, our soul can forgive those who have harmed us and we ourselves can be forgiven.
+Cacao illuminates and gives strength to our aura.